Parent page: Schematic Objects

 Panel page: Blanket Properties

-This method of editing uses the associated Properties panel mode to modify the properties of an Blanket object.
+This method of editing uses the associated Blanket dialog mode and Properties panel mode to modify the properties of a blanket object.

 After placement, the Blanket mode of the Properties panel can be accessed in one of the following ways: